The Supreme Court and the Schools

 The answer is not pretty.
 In one case discussed in the book, Dariano v.
 Morgan Hill, students in a rural/suburban school south of San Jose, California, decided to wear tee shirts emblazoned with the American flag to school on the day that the school set aside to celebrate Cinco de Mayo.
 Some of the Hispanic students took umbrage and may have threatened violence.
 But instead of protecting the flag-wearing students’ freedom to express their views, as Driver advocates, the school administrators forced the boys either to turn their shirts inside out or remove them – or go home.
 The Court of Appeals for the Ninth Circuit upheld the school’s action, holding that it was “reasonable for school officials to proceed as though the threat of a potentially violent disturbance was real.”
 The message: that if you threaten schoolmates whose views you do not like, the school might force them to shut up (at least if the administrators share your politics).
 As Driver comments, “rewarding angry hecklers by silencing speakers incentivizes students in precisely the wrong manner.”
 The Supreme Court denied a petition for review.

-By contrast, when a Rhode Island school tried to prevent a same-sex couple from attending the prom together, out of fear for their safety, the court intervened, stating that the school’s action gave in to “mob rule” and would “completely subvert free speech in the schools by granting other students a ‘heckler’s veto,’ allowing them to decide through prohibited and violent methods what speech will be heard.”
+By contrast, when a Rhode Island school tried to prevent a same-sex couple from attending the prom together, out of fear for their safety, a district court intervened, stating that the school’s action gave in to “mob rule” and would “completely subvert free speech in the schools by granting other students a ‘heckler’s veto,’ allowing them to decide through prohibited and violent methods what speech will be heard.”

 In another case, on the day the school had designated as a “Day of Silence” in support of LGBT rights, a student dissenter wore a shirt containing the handwritten inscription “Be Ashamed, Our School Embraced What God Has Condemned” on the front and “Homosexuality Is Shameful ‘Romans 1:27’” on the back.
 The principal ordered him to remove the shirt, and when he refused, confined him to a conference room for the remainder of the day.
 Again, the Court of Appeals for the Ninth Circuit upheld the school’s action.
 This time, the court did not hide behind the fig leaf of worries about violence.
-Nor did the court mention any evidence that any actual students were traumatized by the shirt, which was, after all, a lonely one-student dissent from a school-wide affirmation of LGBT rights.
+Nor did the court mention any evidence that actual students were traumatized by the shirt, which was, after all, a lonely one-student dissent from a school-wide affirmation of LGBT rights.
 It was enough for the court that, as an abstract matter, the message was a “verbal assault that may destroy the self-esteem of our most vulnerable teenagers.”
 Interestingly, the court stated that students have the First Amendment right to express “derogatory and injurious” remarks about other students on basis of political disagreement, but not on the basis of “students’ minority status such as race, religion, and sexual orientation.”
 MAGA hat wearers are fair game for insult, not other kinds of minority.

 Despite his distaste for the opinion expressed by the tee shirt-wearing student, Driver defends his right to express “opposition to the school’s embrace of gay equality . . . without resorting to epithets,” and wonders how the student “ could have expressed his particular view . . . in a way that educators would have deemed permissible.”
 As to protecting certain vulnerable classes of student, Driver comments that “validating these bans sends the message that particular groups of students may be more psychologically fragile and lacking in self-control than actually seems warranted.”
 Rather than relying on “the audience’s subjective reaction to speech,” Driver advocates that the question should be whether “the speaker’s language itself passed an objective threshold,” such as implying a threat of violence or employing derogatory epithets.
 In these days of campus speech suppression, it is refreshing to hear a card-carrying progressive apply civil liberties principles unflinchingly to speech that offends modern left sensibilities.